Republican Party history from the year you were born

 The Republican president, who passed away due to Alzheimer’s-related complications, left behind a staggering conservative legacy, such as his “Reaganomics” economic policies and “anti-communist” work.
 One economist argues that Reagan’s actions are responsible for a current crisis that started with “slashing taxes on the rich, dismantling regulations, cutting back on public programs and turning many of the nation's problems back to the states.”

 2005: John Roberts becomes the country’s 17th Chief Justice

 The current Chief Justice of the Supreme Court was nominated by President George W. Bush, and previously worked in roles like Associate Counsel to the President and Principal Deputy Solicitor General.
 He presided over major court cases like Shelby County v.
 Holder and King v.
-Burwell, and recently oversaw President Trump’s first impeachment trial.
+Burwell, and oversaw President Trump’s first impeachment trial.
 (Roberts declined to preside at the second one).

 2006: Bush advocates for broader language education